ronbodnar/grid-of-words/README.md

    Logs are managed with [Winston](https://github.com/winstonjs/winston) and are stored in the `logs` directory.
 Review these logs for any errors or important information.

 For more details on configuration and extending the application, refer to the [documentation](https://github.com/ronbodnar/word-puzzle-game#readme) or explore the code in the repository.

+## Running with Docker

+To run the Word Puzzle Game using Docker, follow these steps:

+1. **Build the Docker Images**

+   Build the Docker images for development or production:

+   ~
+   docker-compose build
+   ~

+2. **Start the Services**

+   Start the services defined in the `docker-compose.yml` file:

+   ~
+   docker-compose up
+   ~

+3. **Access the Application**

+   The application will be available at `http://localhost:3000`.
+Open this URL in your web browser to start playing.

+4. **Stop the Services**

+   To stop the running services, use:

+   ~
+   docker-compose down
+   ~

+For more details on Docker setup and usage, refer to the [Docker documentation](https://docs.docker.com/).

 ## Contributing